Alton Remote Controlled Sailing Club (ARCSC)

 We will hold your personal information on our systems for as long as is necessary to carry out our obligations in relation to your membership, or as long as is set out in any relevant agreement between us.
 Where an individual persons MYA membership lapses your information will be securely kept for a period of 5 years by the Membership Officer, after which your information will be deleted.

-Disciplinary records will be held for a maximum of 5 years by the Commodore and Secretary before being permanently deleted.
+Disciplinary records will be held for a maximum of 5 years by the Chairman and Secretary before being permanently deleted.
 This is in line with the MYA.

 Event entry and contact form data is deleted 14 days after the event or contact date.